Modelling Large Dimensional Datasets with Markov Switching Factor Models: Monte Carlo

 We simulate the model above 100 times for different values of $r$, $\rho_f$, $\tau$, and $\rho$.
 The EM is run allowing for at most 100 iterations and using a convergence threshold equal to $10^{-6}$.
 We initialize the algorithm using PCA as described in Section \ref{sec:initialization}.
-Since the states are identified only up to a permutation at each iteration of the algorithm we assign label 1 to the state with highest unconditional probability.
+Since the states are identified only up to a permutation at each iteration of the algorithm we assign label 1 to the state with the highest estimated unconditional probability.\footnote{Note that the initialization such that $\omega_1=\omega_2=0.5$ is not empirically feasible, as it leads to no convergence of the EM algorithm.
+We conjecture that this has to do with the relabelling issue discussed in Section \ref{section:ESSR}, since for $\omega_1=\omega_2=0.5$ both states are equally likely.}